Join us in creating our first Resilient Neighborhood in Vallejo!

 For the first time, we will be working with a team of four homeowners to begin transforming their street into an environmentally and socially resilient community hub.
 This project will treat the homes as part of the same ecosystem, linking them together through shared services and planned diversity, like providing shade in communal areas and producing a varied supply of food.
 Over time, this project plans to work with this established team to bring additional neighbors and community organizations into the hub as part of a larger movement to transform our cities into more regenerative, equitable and resilient places to live.

 As we continue to build our first Resilient Neighborhood, this day will include workshops on different elements at two homes for ideas participants can bring back to their own homes:

-Each installation includes a short lecture from an expert and hands-on experience.
+Each installation includes a short lecture from a sustainable landscape expert and hands-on experience.

 The Resilient Neighborhood Pilot is a multi-stage project and will cover an array of topics through hands-on workshops.
 Additional installations are scheduled as follows:

 Day 3- 6/8: Understory, Drip, Water Capture Feature

 Day 5- 6/22: Greywater

 Special features during some of these installation dates will include the installation of an herb spiral, a unique gravity-fed water capture feature and hugelkulturs.

 A healthy lunch will be provided during each installation date.